Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 ### Diversity advantage
 Many studies show the benefits and better performance of diverse teams.
 My experience in this project was the [`CONTRIBUTING.md`](https://github.com/rapidsai/cudf/blob/branch-21.08/CONTRIBUTING.md)(old version) document on the repository which was very unclear for me as a newcomer.
 Following my mentors' advice (@Ralf and @Kshiteej), I've opened an issue where I've shared my thoughts and kept asking clarifications which ended up in a (merged) [PR](https://github.com/rapidsai/cudf/pull/9026) to restructure the [`CONTRIBUTING.md`](https://github.com/rapidsai/cudf/blob/branch-21.12/CONTRIBUTING.md) (current version) document to make it clearer.

-Thus, a diversity of levels(experts, new comers, etc...) ensures an inclusive environment where everyone can find his way easily.
+Thus, a diversity of levels (experts, newcomers, etc...) ensures an inclusive environment where everyone can find their way easily.

 ### Test Driven Development (TDD)
 This process has been very helpful during this project.
 I've noticed my slowness on days where I've started developing features before writing any test.
 I kept going back and forth in the code base to ensure the coherence of different pieces of code written for that feature.
 However, when writing tests I felt the possibility to express all my expectations across different test cases then writing code for each one at a time.
 In this process, I felt like the tests pointed out next place on the code base where they might be something wrong.

 ### Collaboration, speaking out is very helpful
-Sometimes when stumble upon a problem, just speaking out or sharing the problem to someone else opens your eyes to a possible solution.
-This happens to me countless when discussing with my mentor @Kshiteej and my colleague @Alenka whose project is very close to mine.
+Sometimes, when stumbling upon a problem, just speaking out or sharing the problem to someone else opens your eyes to a possible solution.
+This happened to me countless times when discussing with my mentor @Kshiteej and my colleague @Alenka whose project is very close to mine.
 Otherwise, external inputs combined with ours will definitely be better than ours alone.

 ### Patience and Perseverence

 It is well known that configuring and installing drivers to work with GPU is not an easy task.
 During this internship I've been rebuilding the cudf library many times and encountered multiple issues.
 I came up with a recipe which is:

 - seek help after around 40 minutes of debugging even if you have more ideas to try.
 - When asking for help, do share what you've tried and other ideas to try.